 Jean Médecin is also home to Nicetoile shopping center, a 100 store shopping center with lots of dining, as well as several catwalk shows and exhibitions; for music and drinks, check out the iconic Hotel Le Meridien, Le Kosma, and Le Glam.

 Stay in Jean Médecin (New Town) if You enjoy shopping in high-quality boutiques, you’re looking for the best place to stay in Nice for nightlife, You want a base on the Mediterranean Coast.

-Best places to stay in Jean Médecin (New Town):🔍MORE HOTELS IN JEAN MEDECIN
+Best places to stay in Jean Médecin (New Town):🔍MORE HOTEL DEALS IN JEAN MEDECIN